 The leftovers of an ancient seabed, Goblin Valley looks like a completely alien world (fans of the film Galaxy Quest will recognize the setting immediately).
 To say this park is out of the way is an understatement; bring food, gas and plenty of supplies if you’re planning to spend the night.
 Compared to the relative civilization of Moab, you are in the middle of nowhere.
 Therein lies its biggest draw.
 Nighttime in Goblin Valley lights up with a spectacular Milky Way sighting, filling the sky with millions of stars.
-If you visit off-peak (like we did) you have a good chance of reserving one of the two yurts at the entrance to the park for an overnight stay in relative luxury.
+If you visit off-peak (like we did) you have a good chance of reserving one of the two yurts at the entrance to the park for an overnight stay in relative luxury with our outdoor blanket.
 If not, drive your camper van down the road and meet up with other van-lifers who have likewise wandered down the unbeaten path.

 Unlike many of the National Parks, where staying on the path is expected, the ancient seabed is open for you to wander and lose yourself among the hoodoos.
 They are delicate, though, so keep the ground level; pretend you’re a prehistoric hermit crab scurrying around the rocks hiding from mega-sharks.
 After a few winding turns, you can pretty quickly lose sight of the parking lot, so add a little extra time to your schedule to get back to your car.